haileytapia/portfolio/BuyDomoListing.md

 Apr 26, 2023 ∙ Domo Knowledge
 {: .fs-5 : .fw-300 }

-As a technical writer intern at Domo, I wrote this KB article about purchasing one-time payment listings on their [BI platform](https://www.domo.com/business-intelligence), which provides data integration, visualization, and analysis tools.
+As a technical writer intern at Domo, I wrote this article about purchasing one-time payment listings on their [BI platform](https://www.domo.com/business-intelligence), which provides data integration, visualization, and analysis tools.

 ## Intro